-Strategic Plan is fundamental for the success of any organization as it provides the organization's strategic direction and how to achieve it.
-KEMI's operations for the last five years have been guided by the 2018 - provides the institute's direction for the next five (5) years.
-A number of lessons have been learned from the successes attained and challenges encountered during the implementation of the last strategic plan.
-We have built on the successes and addressed the various challenges in the development of the new Strategic Plan.
+A Strategic Plan is fundamental for the success of any organization as it provides a strategic direction and how to achieve its goals.
+KEMI's operations for the last five years have been guided by the 2018 - 2022 Strategic Plan whose implementation ended in December 2022.
+The Strategic Plan for the period 2023/24-2027/28 therefore, provides the Institute's direction for the next five (5) years.
+Some lessons have been learnt from the successes attained and challenges encountered during the implementation of the last strategic plan.
+We have built on the successes and addressed the various challenges in the development of the 2023-2027 Strategic Plan.

-2022 Strategic Plan whose implementation ended in December 2022, the current Strategic Plan therefore community needs not only to remain relevant but also play active roles in addressing the challenges being faced by the community.
-KEMI cannot therefore be left behind but claim it's space both nationally and in the global arena, failure to align ourselves to emerging education trends, may render us redundant.
-This Strategic
+Globally, organizations including those in the education sector are aligning themselves with the changes in the society not only to remain relevant but also to play active roles in addressing the challenges being faced by the society.
+KEMI cannot therefore be left behind but claim its space both nationally and globally for continued promotion of emerging trends in the education ecosystem.
+This Strategic Plan is therefore very important in ensuring that we achieve our vision and effectively deliver on our mandate.

-Globally, organizations including those in education sector are aligning themselves with the changes in the

-Plan is therefore very important in ensuring that we achieve our vision and effectively deliver on our mandate.

-The Kenya Kwanza Administration Education Charter intends to restructure KEMI to build capacity for rationale and commitment towards the implementation of this Strategic Plan.
-KEMI's stakeholders have been enhanced to covers the leadership role it has to play in education sector from the lowest to the highest level.
-It has a role in imparting leadership qualities to the class teacher, class master, teacher on duty, student leaders, the education managers among others at all levels of education sector.
+The Presidential Working Party on Education Reforms Report 2023 proposed far-reaching recommendations for revamping the education sector programs.
+This provides the policy direction, rationale, and commitment towards the implementation of this Strategic Plan.
+KEMI's engagement with the stakeholders has been harnessed to strengthen the leadership competencies of educators charged with leadership responsibilities.
+It has a role in imparting leadership competencies to student leaders, class teachers, class masters, teachers on duty, Senior teachers, the education managers among others at all levels of the education sector.

-Education staff and Institutional Managers at all levels of education.
-This provides the policy direction, respective support is very much needed.
+KEMI staff and other stakeholders are very critical in the implementation of this strategic plan thus their respective support is very much needed.
 We must commit ourselves to KEMI vision as a team and together we shall succeed.
-I wish to thank the team that formulated this strategic plan and all members of staff.
-The

-KEMI staff and other stakeholders are very critical in the implementation of this strategic plan thus their

-Governing Council is committed to ensuring full implementation of the strategic plan.
+I wish to thank the management and members of staff for formulating this Strategic plan.
+The KEMI Council is committed to ensuring full implementation of the strategic plan 2023/24-2027/28.
+KEMI cannot therefore be left behind but claim its space both nationally and globally for continued globally for continued promotion of emerging trends in the education ecosystem

-Dr. Mercy Karogo, MBS

-Chairperson, KEMI Council
+Dr. Mercy Karogo, MBS Chairperson, KEMI Council